barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 - The popup constructs `TaskEnvelope`s from existing brief forms, plus any marketing persona defaults resolved by the SPA.
 - SSE frames preserve the current envelope signature (`type`, `id`, `timestamp`, `payload`), so the existing `useHitlStore` wiring continues to parse events; only the event `type` values expand to cover new planner states (`FlexEvent` namespace).
 - Upon HITL prompts, the UI redirects operators to the same approval modal, now carrying the node artifact contract so reviewers see exactly what is pending.
+- The approval modal surfaces the orchestrator-authored operator guidance string and the serialized contract summary (capability label, plan version, facet provenance).
+Operators can review the pending node contract without additional lookups before approving or rejecting the run.

 ## 13. Migration & Rollout Strategy
 - Phase 0: clone repository package, share utilities via `packages/shared`, and stub the new endpoint returning mocked events for UI integration.